 Editor instruction: Insert after the last paragraph:

-A STA may include an U-PID element in ADDTS Request and ADDTS Response frames transmitted by the STA.
-The U-PID element is used to indicate the protocol responsible for handling MSDUs corresponding to the TID/TSID indicated within the frame carrying the U-PID element.
-If an U-PID element is not included in an ADDTS Request frame, MSDUs corresponding to the TID/TSID contain the LLC protocol header which is used for upper layer protocol selection.
-An U-PID element shall not be included in an ADDTS Response frame if an U-PID element was not included in the corresponding ADDTS Request frame.
-If an U-PID element was included in an ADDTS Request frame, the value of the LLC header copy field within an U-PID element included in the ADDTS Response frame with a Status Code of success and that is transmitted in response to the received ADDTS Request frame shall be the same as the LLC header copy field contained in the ADDTS Request frame.
-The STA shall set the Status Code field to 89 in the ADDTS Response frame if it rejects the ADDTS Request frame due to the setting of the U-PID element received within the ADDTS Request frame.
+A STA may include a U-PID element in ADDTS Request and ADDTS Response frames transmitted by the STA.
+The U-PID element is used to indicate the protocol responsible for handling MSDUs corresponding to the TID indicated within the frame carrying the U-PID element.
+If a U-PID element is not included in an ADDTS Request frame, MSDUs corresponding to the TID contain an LLC protocol header used for upper layer protocol selection.
+A U-PID element shall not be included in an ADDTS Response frame if a U-PID element was not included in the corresponding ADDTS Request frame.
+If a U-PID element was included in an ADDTS Request frame, the value of the LLC header copy field within the U-PID element included in the ADDTS Response frame with a Status Code of success and that is transmitted in response to the received ADDTS Request frame shall be the same as the LLC header copy field contained in the ADDTS Request frame.
+The STA shall set the Status Code field to 89 (Reject because of U-PID setting) in the ADDTS Response frame if it rejects the ADDTS Request frame due to the setting of the U-PID element received within the ADDTS Request frame.

 Failed TS Setup